 Whether they knew it or not, the Australian government regulators had developed an ontology containing many of the concepts and relationships that define recordkeeping rules.
 I developed much of my body of knowledge from following the methodology over and over again and then by developing a.k.a.® software to make the process a whole lot easier.

 What’s holding us back from automating information governance?

-DIRKS fell from grace in 2007 because the process mandated by the National Archives of Australia was highly prescriptive and costly.
+The DIRKS methodology fell from grace in 2007 because the process mandated by the National Archives of Australia was highly prescriptive and costly.
 A bit like the parent of Baby Huey, NAA struggled to control their creation, and there was a backlash from government agencies.
-But in the intervening years no one has come up with an effective alternative, so it’s overdue for a reprise.
+But in the intervening years no one has come up with an effective framework for modelling information governance requirements.

-I predict that once we take re-embrace DIRKS as a methodology for developing our classification and data models, automation is going to become a whole lot easier.
+I believe that the DIRKS framework holds the keys to automation.
+In fact I predict that once we re-examine the DIRKS data models, automation is going to become a whole lot easier.

 Read more about the practical application of auto-tagging in this Pingar whitepaper.

 Conni Christensen founded Synercon in 1998 and is the designer of a.k.a.® information governance software.